 Video Clips used in this Episode

-We featured a video about Museums.
+We featured a video about zoos.
 Click here to watch the video on You Tube.

 Here’s the video Dash through the Dallas Zoo with footage from Cousin Luke.
 Click here to see the video without ads.

 Listening Skills/Vocabulary: By watching video clips, English Learners will identify the main functions of zoos.
 While listening to a discussion about zoos, English learners will list the positive functions of zoos and the limitations on those functions.
 Recognize an opinion and identify the facts that support an opinion.

 Academic Content Objectives: Science: Explain the role that zoos play in animal conservation, including endangered animals.
 List concerns about zoos and the limitations they have in their conservation mission.
 Social Studies: Explain how the function of entertainment affects the management of animals in a zoo.
 List some of the pros and cons of operating zoos in the United States.
 Connect facts with opinions about the validity of zoos as means of wildlife conservation.

 This episode and the one that follows is an attempt to give English Learners the tools to participate in effective public discourse and to recognize and express their opinions.
 Our approach is in contrast to the tone of public discourse in the United States today.
 As our society has become increasingly polarized, people’s ability to benefit from discussing issues with people of other viewpoints has been seriously diminished.
 The right/wrong dichotomy, the pattern of attacking and demonizing those with different opinions (especially those who would express an opinion labeled as “liberal,” and the raw physical force (out-shouting others or invading their personal space) of those who feel that only their opinion counts – has suppressed the viewpoint of many Americans.